Return To Handbook IndexRoss Crain's Resume

 A crossplot of GR vs SIGMA will do the same thing (as long as radioactivity is a function of shale minerals and not uranium).
 Find the cluster of high GR values representing shale and pick the corresponding SIGMA shale.

-7. SIGMAM = (SIGMA - PHIe * SIGW) / (1-PHIe)
+9. SIGm = (SIGMA - PHIe * SIGw) / (1 - PHIe)

 This eliminates the salt in the water in the porosity (SIGMA salt = 770) and accounts for any other minerals in the sandstone (for example an iron rich cement where SIGMA iron = 220).
 Most real rocks have SIGMA larger than the values in the tables in chartbooks.
 You can vary SIGMA matrix point by point or take an average of several calculated values.

-SIGMAM = capture cross section of matrix (capture units)
+SIGm = capture cross section of matrix (capture units)

 SIGMA = capture cross section log reading (capture units)

-SIGW = capture cross section of water (capture units)
+SIGw = capture cross section of water (capture units)

 PHIe = effective porosity (fractional)